 Many people struggle with creating a comfortable spot to sleep.
 Everyone is different and needs vary from person to person.
 Using a mattress topper is an excellent way to spruce up your bedroom and create a cozy, plush space.

-If you're finding yourself frustrated due to a slippery topper, ill-fitted sheet, or old mattress, it might be worthwhile to invest in a remedy.
+If you’re finding yourself frustrated due to a slippery topper, ill-fitted sheet, or old mattress, it might be worthwhile to invest in a remedy for your sleep.
 Sleep is critical to our physical and mental well-being, and with quality sleep products, we can help us be better for our families, our partners, our careers, and ourselves.